Goods Vehicle Operator’s Licence

 Archant

-Tomasz Mazur trading as TM Speedy Ltd is applying for a licence to use Fenland Haulage and Storage

-Tomasz Mazur trading as TM Speedy Ltd of 71-75 Shelton Street, Covent Garden, London WC2H 9JQ is applying for a licence to use Fenland Haulage and Storage, Crabmarsh, Wisbech, Cambs PE13 3JG as an operating centre for 3 goods vehicles and 3 trailers.
+Andrew George Cannon trading as A G Cannon of 5 West Close, March, Cambridgeshire PE15 8EW is applying for a licence to use 40 Hostmoor Avenue, March, Cambridgeshire PE15 0AX as an operating centre for 2 goods vehicles and 0 trailers.

 Comments have been disabled on this article.